front-end-intermediate/DOM-Scripting/readme.md

 var elem = document.querySelector('.foo');
 ```

-If you try to do something with a nonexistant element you'll get an error (pretty common).
+If you try to do something with a nonexistent element you'll get an error (pretty common).
 You typically check that a matching element was found before deciding what to do:

 ```js
 if (!elem) {